syncfusion-content/windowsforms-docs/WindowsForms/Grid/Virtual-Grids.md

 GridControl.ColStyles and GridControl.RowStyles collections will allow you to programmatically set the default row or column style.
 This code will set backcolor and text color as well as set the font to bold for column two and row three.

->Note: RowStyles and ColStyles are not supported in DataBound Grid.
+N> RowStyles and ColStyles are not supported in DataBound Grid.
 For that grid, you will need to use  GridBoundColumn.StyleInfo property to set column styles and you will need to use grid.Model.QueryCellInfo event to set row styles.